jforget/raku-Hamilton2/doc/Hamilton.en.md

 ![Top of the fr1970 macro-map and South of Nouvelle Aquitaine](NPC-PIC-NAQ.png)

-When reading the
+According to the
-[Glossary of graph theory](https://en.wikipedia.org/wiki/Glossary_of_graph_theory) I found a convenient notion, the
+[Glossary of graph theory](https://en.wikipedia.org/wiki/Glossary_of_graph_theory) the phrase "dead end" is not an official phrase for graph theory.
-[Articulation point](https://en.wikipedia.org/wiki/Articulation_point).
+On the other hand, I found a convenient notion, the [Articulation point](https://en.wikipedia.org/wiki/Articulation_point).

 Within  a connected  graph, an  articulation point  is a  vertex which